-Ensure that non-essential staff, visitors and contractors are kept away from the site.
+- Ensure that non-essential staff, visitors and contractors are kept away from the site. - Establish any required stopping of certain operations or limits to using machinery as relevant to the business and its situation that are to be employed as a protection measure.